sourander/kamk-cookiecutters/README.md

 Fill your name.
 It will be used in various places, such in the MkDocs "Johdanto" (eng.
 Introduction) page.

+&nbsp;

 ## Problems?

 If you have any problems, contact the course lecturer.
 You shouldn't need to use cookiecutter if not instructed to do so.
+The cookiecutter is typically used in the first lecture of the course.
+Be sure to attend the first lecture.